jkuester/couch-with-metrics/README.md

 # couch-with-metrics

-Example Docker Compose configuration for setting up metrics collection for a Couch database using Prometheus.
+Example Docker Compose configuration for setting up metrics collection for a https://github.com/medic/cht-core/ using Prometheus.

 The goal of this project is to provide an easy way to evaluate and experiment with CouchDB metrics on Prometheus.